-The fact that it has been reported to the North Carolina Department of Motor Vehicles (DMV) that you willfully refused a chemical analysis of your breath during a driving while impaired (DWI) investigation, does not automatically cause the forfeiture of your drivers license for one (1) year.
-You are entitled, after receipt of notification from DMV informing you when the one (1) year suspension begins, to request a hearing on the alleged refusal.
+Raleigh DMV Medical Hearings LawyerAs a DWI Refusal Hearings Attorney in Raleigh, I know that the fact that it has been reported to the North Carolina Department of Motor Vehicles (NCDMV) that you willfully refused a chemical analysis of your breath during a driving while impaired investigation does not automatically cause the forfeiture of your driver’s license for one (1) year.
+You are entitled, after receipt of notification from NCDMV informing you when the one (1) year suspension begins, to request a hearing on the alleged refusal.
 There is a limited amount of time in which to request this hearing, once notification of the suspension is received.
-The request for hearing on the alleged refusal stays the one (1) year suspension until the alleged refusal is heard by a DMV Hearing Officer.
-At the hearing, a DMV Hearing Officer presides as both Prosecutor and Judge.
-If the ruling by the DMV Hearing Officer is unfavorable, the only thing that is reviewed on appeal is the record that is created at this hearing.
-Therefore, it is crucial to have a competent and experienced trial attorney assisting you through this legal process to help get the suspension set aside and/or create a thorough record that can be reviewed by a Superior Court Judge, just in case the matter has to be appealed.
+The request for hearing on the alleged DWI refusal stays the one (1) year suspension until it is heard by a NCDMV Hearing Officer.
+At the hearing, a NCDMV Hearing Officer presides as both Prosecutor and Judge.
+If the ruling by the NCDMV Hearing Officer is unfavorable, the only thing that is reviewed on appeal is the record that is created at this hearing.
+Therefore, it is crucial to have a competent and experienced Raleigh DWI refusal hearings attorney guiding you through this process to help get the suspension set aside and/or create a thorough record that can be reviewed by a Superior Court Judge, in case the matter has to be appealed.

 The information contained in this site is not intended to be legal advice.
 You should consult a lawyer for advice regarding your specific matter.